hopr/hopr/doc/readme.md

 A pseudo-chorded keyboard remapper.

 ## What is it?
-Hopr lets the user map certain key sequences, called chords, to other keystrokes.
+Hopr is an attempt at creating a more ergonomic keyboard experience by adding a special type of key stroke called chords.
+Hopr distinguishes between ordinary typing, where the first key is typically released before the second, and chords where the first key is held and the second key is released before the first.
+Chords can then be mapped to any other key sequence such as arrow `UP` or `CTRL+DEL`.

 The main goal is to reduce stress on the hands and fingers by moving hard to reach keys and key combinations to more central positions.
 All common keyboard actions such as movement, editing, typing etc can be reached without leaving the home row.
-For example, some of the mappings in the default configuration are:
+For example:

 * The arrow keys can be accessed by holding `SPACE` and pressing `J,K,L` or `SEMICOLON`.
-* Move up paragraph (`CTRL+UP`) can be accessed by holding `SPACE` and pressing `U`.
-Similarly for `I,O,P`.
+* Move up/down paragraph and forward/back word can be accessed by holding `SPACE` and pressing `U,I,O` or `P`.
+* Page up/down and Home/End are accessed by holding `SPACE` and pressing `M,COMMA,DOT` or `SLASH`.
 * `V` and `M` are mapped as additional `CTRL` keys.
 That is, holding `M` and pressing `X` is the same as pressing `CTRL+X`

 It works by distinguishing between sequential key presses and Hold-and-Press key events called chords.
 For example, during normal typing of the characters `AB` the following key events may be created: